Conflux-Chain/conflux-documentation/docs/espace/tutorials/deployContract/remix.md

 ---
 ## Introduction

-Remix IDE is a powerful online development environment specifically designed for building, deploying, and debugging smart contracts for the Ethereum network and other EVM-compatible blockchains like Conflux Espace.
-This tutorial will guide you through the process of deploying an ERC20 token smart contract on Conflux Espace using Remix IDE.
+Remix IDE is a powerful online development environment specifically designed for building, deploying, and debugging smart contracts for the Ethereum network and other EVM-compatible blockchains like Conflux eSpace.
+This tutorial will guide you through the process of deploying an ERC20 token smart contract on Conflux eSpace using Remix IDE.
 If you're looking to deploy a different smart contract, you can use [Cookbook](../cookbook.md) to access a comprehensive library of pre-written Solidity code, allowing you to find and utilize the specific smart contract functionalities you need.

 ## Deploying an ERC-20 Token on Conflux eSpace using Remix IDE